-With this limited edition Hublot Big Bang Bullet Bang, the relatively young brand keeps experimenting with materials.
-While not particularly unfamiliar to those designing jet engines, electronic components, and Formula One cars, they are extremely rarely employed by the local watch-builders: the industry is traditionally quite conservative when it comes to materials.
+With this limited-edition Big Bang Bullet Bang, Hublot keeps experimenting with unusual materials.
+While not particularly unfamiliar to those designing jet engines, electronic components, and Formula One cars, they are extremely rarely employed by the local watch-builders: the industry is traditionally conservative when it comes to materials.
 This new member of the highly popular Big Bang family uses a highly scratch-resistant (and also, dressy if you use it to make an expensive watch) Cermet ceramic material.

 Let me start with a total disclosure here: I am a big fan of Hublot’s Big Bang series.
 Although having certain problems with legibility (especially, their ‘All Black’ models), there is something about the Big Bang, that makes some people fall in love with the watch at the moment they see it.
 So, you must understand I am a little, to say the least, biased here.
-Okay, here we go with the Hublot Big Bang Bullet Bang limited edition watch.
+Okay, here we go with the Big Bang Bullet Bang limited edition.

-Considered one of the most interesting watches exhibited at the recent Baselworld 2008 show, the Hublot Big Bang Bullet Bang totally deserves ‘The Best of Basel World 2008 watch collection’ title.
+One of the most interesting collections exhibited at the recent Baselworld 2008 show, the Hublot Big Bang Bullet Bang totally deserves ‘The Best of Basel World 2008 watch collection’ title.
 This device, which is limited to only 500 individually numbered pieces, sports its oversized case and the signature bezel that is attached to the body with the usual six H-shaped screws are crafted from a unique alloy made of ceramic and tungsten and a trifle of bronze that gives the final material its familiar look.

-The material is not brand new: Cermet is widely used in the manufacture of resistors, capacitors, and other electronic components which may experience high temperatures.
+The material is not brand new: Cermet is widely used in the manufacture of resistors, capacitors, and other electronic components that may experience high temperatures.
 They use Cermets even in saws and other brazed tools due to their superior wear and corrosion properties.